MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-sv-prepare.md

 ## Infrastructure and tools

-The tools that you use for core workloads during Windows 10 deployments can still be leveraged for Windows Sun Valley.
+The tools that you use for core workloads during Windows 10 deployments can still be used for Windows Sun Valley.
 A few nuanced differences are described below.

   > [!IMPORTANT]
   > Be sure to check with the providers of any non-Microsoft solutions that you use.
 Verify compatibility of these tools with Windows Sun Valley, particularly if they provide security or data loss prevention capabilities.